Coldwater River (British Columbia): Course and environment

-From west of the Coquihalla Lakes on the northeastern slopes of the North Cascades, the river flows northeastward, before entering the Nicola at Merritt.
-The length is about 94 km and channel width is 10 to 25 m.
+The source is west of the Coquihalla Lakes on the northeastern slopes of the North Cascades.
+From there it flows northeastward, to form the valley followed by British Columbia Highway 5, the Trans Mountain Pipeline and, historically the Kettle Valley Railway.
+The route includes the Coldwater River Park (near Juliet) and Coldwater, the main reservation of the Coldwater First Nation.
+There is only one canyon (7 km length, north of Brodie).
+The river ends where it enters the Nicola at Merritt.

 Water temperature does not rise above 10 C until early July, whereas in the Nicola, water exceeds that by early June.
 The average gradient of the lower 90 km is 0.6 per cent.
 The watershed area covers 915 km2.
 Annual precipitation in the upper watershed is 1000 mm and at Merritt is 255 mm.

 The watershed is snow dominated with summer low flows occurring late August–September and late winter.
 Commercial and industrial land use, which is primarily in Merritt, impacts about 1.0 per cent on both banks of the river.
 Upstream, agricultural land use occupies 3.7 per cent of both banks.
 Rural land use occurs along about 11.2 per cent of the left bank, and 23 per cent of the right bank.
 Infrastructure accounts for about 3.2 per cent and 4.4 per cent of the left and right banks respectively, which is largely a result of the 24 bridges along the river.
+The length is about 94 km and channel width is 10 to 25 m.

 Along the cobble-bedded, irregularly meandering river, abandoned channels have created low-lying areas of wetland.
 Valley walls are primarily formed of till overlying bedrock.
 The installation of revetments over the past century has restricted the meandering.
 The river passes through two biogeoclimatic zones.
 In the upper reaches, it passes through the Interior Douglas Fir Zone.
 On entering the Coldwater Valley bottom, the region changes to the drier Ponderosa Pine/Bunch Grass Zone.
-The route includes the Coldwater River Park (near Juliet) and only one canyon (7 km length, north of Brodie).